patchen0518/AutoAgent/README.md

 <span id='how-to-use'/>

-## 🔍 How to Use MetaChain
+## 🔍 How to Use AutoAgent

 <span id='user-mode'/>

 ### 1. `user mode` (SOTA 🏆 Open Deep Research)

-MetaChain have an out-of-the-box multi-agent system, which you could choose `user mode` in the start page to use it.
+AutoAgent have an out-of-the-box multi-agent system, which you could choose `user mode` in the start page to use it.
 This multi-agent system is a general AI assistant, having the same functionality with **OpenAI's Deep Research** and the comparable performance with it in [GAIA](https://gaia-benchmark-leaderboard.hf.space/) benchmark.

 - 🚀 **High Performance**: Matches Deep Research using Claude 3.5 rather than OpenAI's o3 model.
 - 🔄 **Model Flexibility**: Compatible with any LLM (including Deepseek-R1, Grok, Gemini, etc.)